I N D E X

 One way is simply to add the top and let it sit on the P-Tops.

 Another way is to put some X-Cups in the P-Tops.
-Then run some 2x4s through the X-cups.
-Next rest the the top on the 2×4 horizontal beams.
+Then run some 2 x 4s through the X-cups.
+Next rest the the top on the 2 x 4 horizontal beams.

 If I am planning on sitting at the table, it is desirable to have some overhang beyond the P-Cups.
-This allows for legroom.
-Were the top to stop at the P-Cups, there would be no legroom because of the crossbeams on the Centipede.
+This allows for leg room.
+Were the top to stop at the P-Cups, there would be no leg room because of the struts in the vertical plane on the Centipede.

 Another option is topping the Centipede with large thick cardboard sheets.
 I buy the cardboard sheets on Amazon.
 The advantage of cardboard is that it is lighter than wood.
 Setting up and taking down a table can be done in a few moments when using cardboard.

 Another good tabletop is a pallet.
-They can be gotten for free.
+Pallets can be gotten for free.

 I hope to add pictures of these different options at some point.